Rest & Reset vs Yoga Retreats & Movement

 Rest & Reset

 Mornings arrive without demand.
-You wake when your body is ready.
+You wake when your body is ready — there is no alarm, no breakfast bell, no morning session.
 The forest is quiet.
-Some practitioners offer gentle breathing or soft yoga on the lawn—a whisper of practice, not a requirement.
-Most people sit with tea and notice the light shifting through trees.
+Chai and coffee are available on the verandah.
+Some people sit in silence.
+Some walk.
+Some go back to sleep.
+All of this is right.
 Late morning brings a natural transition.
-The heat of the day arrives.
-This is your time for rest—napping, reading, sitting by water, moving slowly if you feel like it.
+The mountain light changes.
+This is your time — napping, reading, sitting by a stream, moving slowly through the forest if you feel drawn to.
 No itinerary.
 No check-ins.
+No one asks what you are doing.
 Afternoons are spacious.
-Lunch is simple and the eating is slow.
+Lunch is simple pahadi food — dal, sabzi, rice, chapati — eaten slowly.
+After eating, the day opens.
 Some people walk forest trails.
-Some lie in hammocks.
-Some do nothing at all, and that is completely okay.
-This is where the nervous system does its actual work—in the absence of demand.
+Some lie in the grass.
+Some do nothing at all, and that is completely, genuinely okay.
+This is where the nervous system does its actual work — in the sustained absence of demand.
 Evenings gather lightly.
 There is dinner.
-There is conversation if you want it.
-There might be gentle music or complete quiet.
-It is offered, not prescribed.
-By evening of the third or fourth day, something shifts.
+There is conversation if you want it and quiet if you don't.
+The mountain dark arrives early.
+Sleep comes naturally, deeply, without resistance.
+By the third or fourth day, something shifts.
 Your body stops waiting for the next demand.
 Your mind stops planning tomorrow.
-You inhabit just this moment, and that moment feels like home.
+You inhabit just this moment, and that moment feels like enough.
+This is the reset.

-Yoga & Movement
+Yoga Retreats & Movement

-Morning practice arrives with the light—typically 6:00-7:30 AM.
+Morning practice arrives with the light — typically 6:00–7:30 AM.
 This is when the body is naturally receptive.
 You will move through gentle warmups, standing poses, seated poses, and closing.
 The pace is deliberate and internally focused.
 After practice, breakfast arrives slowly.
 Time to rest and integrate.
-Midday is free time—time for your own practice, reading, walking, or rest.
+The morning light shifts across the mountains.
+Midday is free time — time for your own practice, journaling, forest walking, reading, or rest.
+Many participants use this time for the pranayama techniques introduced in morning sessions.
 Late afternoon brings another practice session, gentler and more introspective.
-This might be restorative, yin yoga, or meditation—whatever serves the day's unfolding.
-Evenings close with reflection and rest.
+This might be restorative yoga, yin poses, or guided meditation — whatever serves the day's unfolding.
+Evenings close with dinner, optional sharing, and rest.
+Sleep comes naturally after a day lived in the body.

 Program Profile Comparison

-| Dimension | Rest & Reset | Yoga & Movement |
+| Dimension | Rest & Reset | Yoga Retreats & Movement |

 |---|---|---|